OSC/ondemand/README.md

     OOD_USER_MAP_CMD '383927209823098423%40accounts.google.com'
     ```

-2. If successfully mapped to a system-level user, must return only the user name to `stdout`.
+2. If successfully mapped to a system-level user, must return only the user
+    name to `stdout` in the first line.

     **Example:**